jurohd/jurohd.github.io/_pages/about.md

 Misc. interests
 ======
 I love traveling and taking photos.
-Most of my recent photography work is done using either medium format or large format film.
+Most of my recent photography work is done using either medium format or large format camers.
 You can find most of my works (in low resolution) on my [instagram](https://www.instagram.com/jurohd_/) account.
 You can always reach out to me to acquire the raw files for archival-quality prints.

 I am also a recreational No-Limit Hold'em Poker player.
 Most of the games I played are cash games(\\$2/\\$5) but I occasionally participate in tournament as well.